Klaus Mikaelson: History

-Niklaus Mikaelson was born in the 10th century in a small settlement that would later become Mystic Falls.
-Viking raiders had captured his mother, Esther, a witch originally from Norway, along with her sister, Dahlia.
-Niklaus was conceived during Esther’s affair with Ansel, a member of a nearby werewolf community, though he was raised to believe that her husband, Mikael, was his biological father.
-Mikael, a strict Viking warrior and landowner, relocated his family to the New World after a plague ravaged their homeland.
-Mikael fathered six half-siblings, with the exception of the eldest, Freya, whom Dahlia took as part of a fertility bargain.
-Mikael, however, assumed she had died during the plague.
+Niklaus Mikaelson was born in the 10th century in a small settlement that would eventually become Mystic Falls.
+His mother, Esther, a witch originally from Norway, was taken away by Viking raiders with her sister.

+As the son of a witch, Niklaus and his siblings were each born with magic, an inherited gift that flowed through their maternal bloodline.
+Niklaus was conceived during Esther’s affair with a werewolf named Ansel, though he was raised to believe that Mikael was his biological father.
+A strict Viking warrior and landowner, Mikael fathered six of Klaus's half-siblings, Finn, Elijah, Kol, Rebekah, and Henrik.
+Freya, the eldest, was taken by Dahlia as part of a fertility bargain, though Mikael believed she died during the plague.

-Niklaus grew up in a household marked by Mikael’s grief and harshness.
-Unlike his siblings, he faced the worst of Mikael’s cruelty, enduring severe punishments and beatings framed as lessons in strength, yet leaving him longing for approval that never came.
-Elijah later recalled that, as a human, Klaus was loving and starved for love and attention.
-As an Original hybrid, all this pain and anger made him a ruthless murderer.
-There were moments of love for the family despite Mikael's brutality.
-Klaus shielded Rebekah from thunderstorms, presenting her with a hand-carved wooden knight to protect her, and he played in the woods with his brothers, being encouraged by Elijah.
+Klaus grew up in an abusive household, enduring a traumatic childhood as the sole target of Mikael's abuse, while his siblings were spared.
+Before centuries of violence hardened him, Klaus was not always the monster.
+A flashback in The Originals shows a him comforting his sister Rebekah during a storm, handing her a hand-carved knight and promising he would never leave her side.
 Esther also attempted to protect her son by giving him a magical necklace that suppressed both his anger and lycanthropy, therefore concealing her adultery from Mikael.

-Tragedy also struck when Klaus's younger brother, Henrik, was killed while witnessing his brother's transformation into a werewolf.
+Klaus younger brother, Henrik, was killed while witnessing his brother's transformation into a werewolf.
 In his grief, Mikael pressured Esther to perform magic to safeguard their remaining children.
 Her ritual transformed them, along with Mikael himself, into the original vampires.
 Klaus's first vampire kill activated his dormant werewolf gene, thereby exposing Esther's secret affair.
 To conceal this, Esther and Mikael cursed his werewolf side, leaving him isolated and resentful.

-Outraged by his betrayal, Klaus killed Esther and blamed Mikael for the crime, igniting centuries of family conflict.
-In retaliation, Mikael murdered Ansel and his family, establishing an everlasting feud between werewolves and vampires.
-Despite the betrayal, bloodshed, and tragedy, Klaus and his living siblings, most notably Rebekah and Elijah, held fast to their vow to stay together, "always and forever."
+Outraged by his betrayal, Klaus killed Esther choking her to death and blamed Mikael for the crime.
+Afterwards, he murdered Ansel because he knew that Hope was alive because both of them were wolves.